aleshaleksey/fansys23/08-spell-list.md

 **Limitations**:

-- The spell fails if the target of the spell.
-Likewise the spell fails if the chosen being is not unconscious at the time, or alternatively is not under the effect of the ["dream"](#dream)/["dream-walk"](#dream-walk) spell.
+- The spell fails if the chosen being is not unconscious at the time, or alternatively is not under the effect of the ["dream"](#dream)/["dream-walk"](#dream-walk) spell.
 - The spell is affected by seals such as ["forbiddance"](#forbiddance) or ["lesser cosmic seal"](#lesser-cosmic-seal).
 - The target must know the chosen being in AT LEAST enough detail that it would be found by the ["spirits' secret"](#spirits-secret) spell if it were in range.
 - If the target is further than 1 realm away from its chosen being (eg the target is in the deep layer of the spirit realm, but the chosen being is in the material world), the teleportation fails.

-**Upcast**: For every 2MP dice expended above X, the caster can add an additional target.
+**Upcast**: For every 2MP dice expended above 14, the caster can add an additional target.
 If the caster is capable of casting 9 MP incantation spells, they can cast this spell for 9 MP dice as a local spell as a "full round action".

 ___
 ### Greater Weather Control